About CrunchBang Linux

 making you do everything.

-CrunchBang also comes with many applications chosen specifically for
+CrunchBang also came with many applications chosen specifically for

 their hackability attributes.
-These include Conky, the customisable system
+These included Conky, the customisable system

 monitor tool, and Thunar, the popular and highly configurable file manager.